 A. We are a boarding facility specializing in care of retired, recuperating or other non-working horses.
 We provide individualized care at a reasonable price.

 Q. What makes you different than a traditional boarding facility?

 A. The main difference is that we do not allow riding on our property.
 This keeps our insurance costs much lower.
 You are also not paying for the use and maintenance of riding facilities.
-Other potential differences may be: we have a strict quarantine policy to protect residents from exposure to new pathogens, we usually keep our horses outside in pairs with shelter in each paddock, and we happily offer nearly limitless customization options.
+Other potential differences may be: we have a strict quarantine policy to protect residents from exposure to new pathogens, we usually keep our horses outside in pairs with shelter in each paddock, and we happily offer many customization options.
 We follow the guidelines provided in 'AAEP Care Guidelines For Equine Rescue and Retirement Facilities' published by The American Association of Equine Practitioners.
 Because it takes quite a bit of time and effort to settle a horse in to our facility, we prefer to have permanent rather than temporary boarders.
 To help cover some of these expenses, we do not refund your deposit if your horse resides here less than 6 months.

 Q. Where are you located and when may I visit my horse?

 A. We are approximately 1.5 hours east of the Twin Cities, 15 miles off interstate 94.
 You may visit anytime.
 A courtesy call is appreciated but not required.

 Q. How much area will my horse live in?